RazrFalcon/ttf-parser/c-api/README.md

 - Most of arithmetic operations are checked.
 - Most of numeric casts are checked.
 - Rust panics are catched on the FFI boundary.

+## Header generation

+The `ttfparser.h` is generated via [cbindgen](https://github.com/eqrion/cbindgen)
+and then manually edited a bit.